 - Austria Travel and Accommodation Guide

-Whilst researching a new website looking at travel and tourism in Sierra Leone, I came into contact with Sierra Leoneans from all manner of backgrounds living in Sierra Leone and elsewhere.
-Their passion for the country was infectious: they clearly wanted to convey that Sierra Leone has far more to offer than a sad recent history.
+While researching a new website looking at travel and tourism in Sierra Leone, I came into contact with Sierra Leoneans from all backgrounds living in Sierra Leone and elsewhere.
+Their passion for the country was infectious: they wanted to convey that Sierra Leone has far more to offer than a sad recent history.
 Reconstruction is moving ahead at a rapid pace.
-And indeed, proof of reconstruction is everywhere – new roads are being built, mines are being re-opened, dam projects started before the war are once again underway, and markets are thriving and humming with life.
+Indeed, proof of reconstruction is everywhere – new roads are being built, mines are re-opened, dam projects started before the war are again underway, and markets are thriving and humming with life.
 There is also a great deal of confidence in Sierra Leone’s potential as a tourist destination: a Chinese company has recently invested a reputed US$270 million in the hotel infrastructure; enterprising companies like Kevin McPhillips Travel (based in the UK, USA, and the Netherlands) offer exclusive twice-weekly flights to Sierra Leone; African Tour specialists are researching viable package holidays in the region.
 The exciting thing about investment in Sierra Leone is that more are set to follow!

 They have a right to be confident.
 The beaches along Sierra Leone’s golden peninsula are one of the world’s best-kept secrets.
 Secluded, clean, and stretching for miles on end, beach tourism is one of the top items on the government’s tourism promotion agenda.
-Beaches with very British names like Kent, Lumley, Sussex, and York mix with more African names like Bureh Town, Tokey, and Mammah beach, and
+Beaches with very British names like Kent, Lumley, Sussex, and York mix with more African names like Bureh Town, Tokey, and Mammah Beach, and

-For travelers in search of a “diamond in the rough,” Sierra Leone offers a holiday like no other – my only advice to you is to visit sooner rather than later, to avoid what is sure to be a stampede once holiday-makes and tour operators latch on to this gem of a destination.
+For travelers in search of a “diamond in the rough,” Sierra Leone offers a holiday like no other – my only advice to you is to visit sooner rather than later to avoid what is sure to be a stampede once holiday-makes and tour operators latch on to this gem of a destination.